How to Choose a Good Beginner Ukulele?

 We believe a budget of $50 to $100 is good for many beginners.
 For example, the Duc 1 from Donner is around 50-60$ and it is a good unit for all beginners.

 We suggest to start looking into this range and find your best pick (if Duc 1 is not your choice).
-There are a bunch of units into this range that you can pick from, so you just need to set your preferences and start eliminating the units that you don’t like.
+There are a bunch of units in this range that you can pick from, so you just need to set your preferences and start eliminating the units that you don’t like.

 The process of elimination is checked one and most used by us when it comes to picking whatever gear we want to purchase, ukuleles included.
 When you are at the beginner’s stage, this process will come in handy when picking.